FeaturesHow It WorksPricingBlogGuide

 Why it matters: symptoms guide the executive summary.
 If you mention chronic fatigue, the report looks specifically at variants relevant to mitochondrial function, B-vitamin metabolism, iron handling, and thyroid pathways.
 If you mention insomnia, the synthesis pulls in CLOCK, PER3, COMT, and ADORA2A findings.

-What we ask: medications and supplements you're currently taking, with dose and form where you have it.
+What we ask: supplements you're currently taking, with form where you have it.

-What we ask: drug allergies, food allergies, environmental sensitivities.
+What we ask: food allergies and environmental sensitivities.

 Why it matters: allergy information lets the report rule out specific suggestions (some methylated B-complexes are derived from corn, for example).